agon-ny/agon-ny/README.md

 ## About me

-My name is Flavio.
 I'm a big fan of IT.

 In my spare time I like to study SI (Information Security), find vulnerabilities in web applications, security holes in devices and attend events like Black Hat, DefCon, etc...